Smooth $\mu$-Hybrid and Non-Minimal Higgs Inflation in $SU(4)_{C}\times SU(2)_{L}\times SU(2)_{R}$ With Observable Gravitational Waves: Non-Minimal Higgs Inflation

-Fig. \ref{fig:nonminimal_higgs_2} shows the variation of tensor-to-scalar ratio $r$ and the scalar spectral index $n_s$ with respect to the non-minimal coupling $\delta$.
-The dark and light shaded regions in the right panel represent Planck's 1$\sigma$ and 2$\sigma$ bounds from Eq. \eqref{PLANCK_POL_BK15}.
-It can be seen that the scalar spectral index varies within the range $0.9630 \lesssim n_s \lesssim 0.9656$, which not only lies within 1$\sigma$ bounds but also closely aligns with the central observationally favored value.
-Furthermore, large (observable) values of the tensor-to-scalar ratio are obtained, which vary in a narrow range $3.37 \times 10^{-3} \lesssim r \lesssim 3.86 \times 10^{-3}$ with respect to $\delta$.
+The variation of the tensor-to-scalar ratio $r$ and the coupling $\kappa$ is illustrated in Fig. \ref{fig:nonminimal_higgs_1}, while Fig. \ref{fig:nonminimal_higgs_2} depicts the behavior of $w_0$ and $w_e$ with respect to the non-minimal coupling $\delta$.
+It can be seen that observable values of the tensor-to-scalar ratio are achieved in the range $3.37 \times 10^{-3} \lesssim r \lesssim 3.86 \times 10^{-3}$ across the entire range of $\delta$.
+It is noteworthy that the field $w_0$ varies inversely with $\kappa$ due to their inverse relationship: $w_0 \propto 1/\kappa^{1/4}$, as shown below.
+Fig. \ref{fig:nonminimal_higgs_3} shows the variation of the number of $e$-folds and the non-minimal coupling $\gamma$ with $\delta$.
+The number of $e$-folds varies slightly, ranging from $53.5 \lesssim N_0 \lesssim 55.5$, while the coupling $\gamma$ assumes very small values and does not affect the inflationary predictions.
+The variation of the reheat temperature is presented in Fig. \ref{fig:nonminimal_higgs_4}, along with the ratio $M_{\nu_1}/T_{\text{RH}}$, indicating that the out-of-equilibrium condition for leptogenesis is easily satisfied.
+Finally, Fig. \ref{fig:nonminimal_higgs_4} displays the running of the scalar spectral index, which ranges from $-0.0008 \lesssim dn_s / d\ln k \lesssim 0.00074$, consistent with the assumptions of the $\Lambda$CDM$+r$ model.

 It is useful to provide analytical estimate of the values obtained in our numerical results.
 Using Eq. \eqref{eq:eta} with $\epsilon(w_e) = 1$ and Eq. \eqref{As} with Planck normalization constraint $A_{s} = 2.1 \times 10^{-9}$, we can express $w_0$ and $w_e$ in terms of the non-minimal coupling $\delta$ and $M$ as

 Moreover, using Eqs. \eqref{N0}, \eqref{eq:ttr}, \eqref{eq:ns2} and \eqref{eq:dns}, we obtain the following approximate expressions for the number of $e$-folds $N_0$, tensor-to-scalar ratio $r$, scalar spectral index $n_s$ and the running of scalar spectral index $d n_s/d \ln k$: